-Wondering how to deal with a toddler diaper change tantrum?
-Learn what to do when your child fights diaper changes with these 7 simple—but genius—techniques.
+Wondering what to do when your 2 year old fights diaper change?
+Learn what to do when your child throws diaper change tantrums with these 7 simple—but genius—techniques.

 The diaper change tantrum—for any toddler mom who’s already had it with diaper changes, adding tantrums to the mix is often a challenge.